RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 }
 ```

-will attach the "sentiment.AFINN.score" to the result:
+might attach this "sentiment.AFINN.score" to the result:
 ```json
 {
   "name": "AfinnIntent",